marcin-chwedczuk/xox/README.md

 ./gradlew run
 ```

-Application GUI was created using JavaFX 2.
+Application GUI was created using JavaFX.
+I tested it on both macOS and Linux.

+## Contributors Guide

 ### SceneBuilder setup